enofex/taikai/README.md

 <img height="20" src="https://sonarcloud.io/images/project_badges/sonarcloud-orange.svg">
 # Taikai

-Taikai is a wrapper around the awesome ArchUnit and provides a set of common rules for different technologies.
+Taikai is a powerful extension of the popular ArchUnit library, offering a comprehensive suite of predefined rules tailored for various technologies.
+It simplifies the process of enforcing architectural constraints and best practices in your codebase, ensuring consistency and quality across your projects.

 Maven Usage
 -------------------